Last Updated: August 26, 2023

 - VGtM: Better damage and AC than the Elephant, but no special abilities.

 Giant Crocodile is your best bet most of the time, but Giant Shark is pretty great underwater.
 Against multiple foes, consider the Brontosaurus for its amazing damage output and reach.
+If you just want a big ball of hp to absorb damage, the Titanothere is titano-there for you.

 - MM: The Giant Crocodile replaces the Giant Constrictor Snake as your single-target elimination option.
 The crocodile’s tail also provides a nice option for knocking enemies prone.